National Mapping Staff Surveyor

 Klaus was born on 29 August 1925 at Waldenburg in Silesia that was then in Germany.
 He was greatly impacted by World War II; being conscripted for military service at age 17 years and later becoming a lieutenant in the German Army where Klaus served from 1943 to 1945.
 His army postings included France, the Balkans and at Dresden.

 Agreements made by the Supreme Powers at the Potsdam Conference in 1945 resulted in changes to borders that saw Waldenburg became part of Poland and renamed Walbrzych.
 Afterwards most of the native German population was forcibly expelled.

 After the War, Klaus was held briefly as a prisoner-of-war by United States forces.
 Later Klaus completed his secondary schooling and then undertook a four-year course at the University of Technology in Munich.
 He graduated in 1950 with a Diplom Ingeniuer (Dipl Ing) as an Engineer in Surveying and Geodesy.
 (The Dipl Ing is the German equivalent of a Master of Science degree.)

 Afterwards Klaus worked as a surveyor with the Bavarian Lands Department for a few months.
-In June 1951, after securing a position with the Snowy Mountains Hydro-Electric Authority a few months earlier, Klaus emigrated to Australia classified as a German Scientist.
+In June 1951, after securing a position with the Snowy Mountains Hydro-Electric Authority a few months earlier, Klaus emigrated to Australia classified as a German Scientist (see note below).
 His wife Brigitte and their daughter Barbara followed later.